 All in all, the VAVC was specifically designed for doctors and nurses and comes with all the basic features needed to make on-shift life a little easier.

-Apple Watch Series 6
+Apple Watch Series SE/6/7

-The Apple Watch Series 6 delivers notifications and allows you to answer phone calls without your phone nearby (if you have the cellular version).
-Things like calendar appointments, reminders and alarms can be utilised to boost productivity.
+This watch delivers notifications and allows you to answer phone calls without your phone nearby (if you have the cellular version).
+Things like calendar appointments, reminders and alarms can be utilized to boost productivity.
 You can even check emails on the go, so you don’t miss important information.
 If you do have the cellular version, it’s advantageous, as some nurses aren’t allowed, or it’s not convenient to have a phone in hand.

 The case comes in 40mm and 44m sizes and the bands are interchangeable.
 It’s advised that nurses use the silicone sports strap as this is the easiest to clean, but we’ve also reviewed the best Apple Watch straps, here.